top

 The Aware Baby

-A baby who is lovingly supported in crying, expressing sadness, grief, or rage, won't have to dramatize such emotions later as an adult.
+A baby who is lovingly supported in crying, expressing sadness, grief, or rage, won't have to dramatize such incompletes later as an adult.

 intention